giantswarm/docs/src/content/getting-started/observe-your-clusters-and-apps/_index.md

       app.kubernetes.io/instance: my-service
 ```

 An important bit to notice is the `application.giantswarm.io/team` label.
 This label is necessary as it's required for the `Prometheus` agent to discover the target.
-At the same time, it's used as unique identifier for your tenant or team.

 Reading the manifest, the application will be scraped every 60 seconds.
 It will read the metrics from the `/metrics` endpoint using the [port name](https://kubernetes.io/docs/concepts/services-networking/service/#field-spec-ports) as a regular service does.
 Also, the `app.kubernetes.io/instance` label is used to identify the application, so it should match the application label.